ixy-languages/ixy.java/README.md

 By default, the driver is built in release mode (a.k.a. `OPTIMIZED`), with logging optimization (only messages of priority `INFO` or more are compiled), with the `Unsafe` object as memory manager and with the path `/mnt/huge` as the `hugetlbfs` mount point.

-To disable the optimizations, edit property `MEMORY_MANAGER` of the root Gradle build script.
+To disable the optimizations, edit the property `MEMORY_MANAGER` of the root Gradle build script.
 All the possible values are `true` or `false`.
 Hare you can see a slice of the file (line 44).
 ```groovy